FOFOLA1/Discord-Counting-Bot/README.md

 # Discord-Counting-Bot

-Discord bot for counting channels, but in hexadecimal.
+Discord bot for counting channels in decimal, hexadecimal or binary format

 It can handle only one channel per bot cause I am lazy to make it work for more :D